protontypes/open-sustainable-technology/README.md

 ## Observation and Conservation of Ecosystems
 ### Forests and Biodiversity
-- [carbon-budget](https://github.com/wri/carbon-budget) - This model maps gross greenhouse gas emissions from forests between 2001 and 2015, gross carbon removals by forests between 2001, and the difference between them (net flux)
+- [carbon budget](https://github.com/wri/carbon-budget) - This model maps gross greenhouse gas emissions from forests between 2001 and 2015, gross carbon removals by forests between 2001, and the difference between them (net flux)
 - [treeseg](https://github.com/apburt/treeseg/) - treeseg has been developed to near-automatically extract tree-level point clouds from high-density larger-area lidar point clouds acquired in forests
 - [fgeo](https://github.com/forestgeo/fgeo) - Analyze forest diversity and dynamics
 - [fgeo.biomass](https://github.com/forestgeo/fgeo.biomass) - Calculate biomass with allometric equations from the allodb package and ForestGEO data